wp-plugins/football-pool/readme.txt

 * Added Polish translation. (thanks Łukasz Ciastoń)

 = 1.4 =
 * Translations (i18n) are working.
 Plugin contains en_GB translation for my Dutch version of the pool and a pot-file for users that want to make their own translation.
-See FAQ for more information. (thanks dcollis)
+See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> for more information. (thanks dcollis)
 * Bonus questions and user answers can now contain more than 200 characters.
 * Style updates.